-If you’ve just graduated from college, you’ve probably been consumed by the hectic academic schedule making it impoosssible to give some thought to what your strengths and weaknesses are in the workforce.
+If you’ve just graduated from college, you’ve probably been consumed by the hectic academic schedule making it impossible to give some thought to what your strengths and weaknesses are in the workforce.

-NOW is the time, for various reasons – it’s imperative you take the time to do this thought-provoking exercise.
+NOW is the time, for various reasons – you must take the time to do this thought-provoking exercise.

 Why is it so important?
 Being aware of your personal strengths and weaknesses is a prerequisite to the other steps you must take to market yourself as the top-notch classroom teacher you know you can be.

-For example, how can you prepare your mission statement, your resume, or your teacher portfolio if you don’t really know yourself?
+For example, how can you prepare your mission statement, resume, or teacher portfolio if you don’t really know yourself?